Explainer

 Humanitarian Reset calls explicitly for enhanced humanitarian diplomacy, and for stronger linkages between humanitarian action and peace.
 Yet we lack evidence on what works and in what contexts.

 At the same time, the funding architecture built to support this work is collapsing.
-The 2025 USAID suspension and European aid cuts have hit humanitarian access teams hard, and cuts to peace and conflict resolution efforts are equally alarming.
+The 2025 USAID suspension and European aid cuts have hit humanitarian access, research and advocacy teams hard, and cuts to peace and conflict resolution efforts are equally alarming.
 According to GPPi, from its peak in 2018 until 2023, global aid to peacebuilding and prevention fell by 12%, and conflict assistance by 17%.

 Meanwhile, conflict continues to proliferate.
-Humanitarian diplomacy is one of the highest-leverage, lowest-cost tools available to address both the causes and consequences of conflict.
+Humanitarian diplomacy is one of the highest-leverage, lowest-cost tools available to address both the causes and consequences of that violence.